Author: Vanessa Ngan, Staff Writer, 2002.

 |Purification and transfer||

-The doctor will schedule to see you about a week after the procedure to check both the donor and recipient sites.
-A follow-up appointment 6-8 weeks later should see most of the swelling resolved and early results assessed.
+The doctor will reivew about a week after the procedure to check both the donor and recipient sites.
+A follow-up appointment 6–8 weeks later should see most of the swelling resolved and early results.
 A repeat procedure may need to be performed if the desired outcome has not been achieved but this should not be within 3 months of the first graft.

 How much of the graft survives and for how long is currently unknown.
-Over the first few months your body will resorb about 65% of the fat.
+Over the first few months, about 65% of the fat is reabsorbed.
 The remaining 35% will usually stay in place.
 It appears that the amount resorbed by the body and ultimately the longevity of the graft is highly dependent on the technique used in grafting.
 Newer techniques are being developed to increase the longevity.
 For longer lasting results, patients may receive 3 or 4 treatments over a period of 6 months to a year.

 A moderate amount of swelling is expected after the fat graft.
 This is usually evident for 2 weeks after the procedure.
 Some bruising may also be apparent.